Assistant Professor, English

 Select Publications and Presentations

 “Stephen Burroughs, Serial Offender: Formula and Fraud in Early U.S. Crime Literature,” in Murder by Series: Studies in Serial Crime Fiction, eds.
-Jean Anderson, Carolina Miranda, and Barbara Pezzotti (Palgrave Macmilllian, forthcoming 2014).
+Jean Anderson, Carolina Miranda, and Barbara Pezzotti (Palgrave Macmilllian, 2015).

 “Genre and Judgment in Catharine Williams’s Fall River.
 American Literature Association Annual Conference.
 Washington, D.C.
 May 2014.